 In the 1960s, 80% of heroin users were male, and the average age of first use was 16 according to the book Narconomics: How to run a Drug Cartel by Tom Wainright, on page 212.
 A bag of it cost $5.
 St. Louis heroin was highly diluted, and that later led to injecting methamphetamine becoming popular, either due to supplies drying up or ineffectiveness, according to the book Disorderly Conduct by Bruce Jackson, on page 167.

-Taking all of this into consideration, it seems more likely than not that intravenous drug use was present on Delmar in the 1960s.
+Taking all of this into consideration, it seems more likely than not that intravenous drug use was present on or near Delmar in the 1960s.
 How did it get there?

 Much of it arrived over ground, from New York.
 This heroin tended to be very diluted by the time it got here.
 Some went through Canada first.
 Small quantities arrived by airplane.
 Airline staff would secret it onto a plane.
 Sometimes it would come on international flights, stashed on the plane, then it would come through customs and they would remove it on the next flight according to the book Smack: Heroin and the American City by Eric Schneider, on page 105.
 It happens that St. Louis was TWA’s hub in the 1960s.